 Isha Musa comes from Somalia and has been farming since she was a little girl.
 She grows the three sisters (corn, beans, and squash) together, as well as tomatoes, peppers, and specialty greens.
-She has been a part of SyRAP for four years and loves farming!
+She has been a part of SyRAP for five years and loves farming!

 Ahmed Abdirahman has been farming since he was a little boy in Somalia and continues to farm on a one-acre plot at Matthew 25 Farm.
 He has been in SyRAP since the very beginning.
 He enjoys growing the three sisters, tomatoes, amaranth, and peppers.
 He is also one of the apprentices in the goat farm program, learning the ins and outs of goat husbandry.

 Purna Bhujel has been in SyRAP longer than any other farmer and has been farming since she was young in her home country of Bhutan.
 Purna grows mustard greens, cilantro, long beans, tomatoes, and squash.
 She is currently farming on a ¼ acre plot at Salt City Harvest Farm.

-Yussuf Yussuf has been farming with SyRAP for 4 years and has farmed in his home country of Somalia since he was a boy.
+Yussuf Yussuf has been farming with SyRAP for five years and has farmed in his home country of Somalia since he was a boy.
 Yussuf enjoys growing corn, beans, squash, lettuce, swiss chard, and collard greens.
 He farms a ¼ acre plot with his family at Salt City Harvest Farm.

 Margeritte Nyirazikunze has been a farmer since she was a small child in the Democratic Republic of Congo.
 She has been in SyRAP for three years and has a ¼ acre plot at Salt City Harvest Farm.
 She grows African eggplant, beans, tomatoes, greens, and peppers.